ibexa/documentation-developer/docs/guide/http_cache.md

 This method allows for fine-grained caching as you can explicitly vary on this in only the places that needs it.

-This solution requires more effort (controller, VCL logic and adapting your own code), see below for examples.
+This solution requires more effort (controller, VCL logic and adapting your own code), see the examples below.

 !!! tip "Dealing with paywall use cases"